 Nemaura Medical Reports Fiscal Third Quarter 2023 Results and Provides Business Update

-/EIN News/ -- Loughborough, England, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Nemaura Medical, Inc. (Nasdaq: NMRD) (“Nemaura” or the “Company”), a medical technology company focused on developing and commercializing non-invasive wearable sensors and supporting personalized lifestyle and weight reduction programs, today releases its financial results for the quarter ending December 31, 2022 and provides a business update.
+Loughborough, England, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Nemaura Medical, Inc. NMRD ("Nemaura" or the "Company"), a medical technology company focused on developing and commercializing non-invasive wearable sensors and supporting personalized lifestyle and weight reduction programs, today releases its financial results for the quarter ending December 31, 2022 and provides a business update.

 Recent Corporate Highlights: